 All students need a library card to borrow materials.
 Current WNC students obtain a card by coming to the library and filling out a registration form.
 Some form of personal identification, such as a WNC student I.D. or a driver's license, must be shown.

-Student Clubs & Organizations ---
+Student Clubs & Organizations -

 Student clubs and activities enhance campus life and put students in touch with others who share common interests.
-Interested in organizing a new club?
-Contact:
+To organize a new club, contact: